 - Canada has made tangible progress on several key outcomes of the Border Plan, including: - Canada ended the practice of "flagpoling in December 2024.
 Certain work and study permit applications are no longer processed at ports of entry, thereby eliminating unnecessary pressure and volume on the U.S. side of the border.
-This freed up Canadian and U.S. border officers to focus on higher-risk activity - up to 8,000 labour days saved per year for U.S. Customs and Border officers along the Canada-U.S. border. - S Flagpoling occurred when foreign nationals already in Canada go to the U.S. and come back into Canada to get a work or study permit at a port of entry faster than they could otherwise.) - Enhanced visa screening since June 2024 has resulted in a significant drop in illegal border crossings from Canda to the U.S. that continue to decrease; actions taken so far have decreased southbound apprehensions by 98% as of February 2025 since the height in June 2024 (3,437 apprehensions to 72). - The High-Risk Child Sex Offender Database Act is in force, which allows the Royal Canadian Mounted Police (RCMP) to establish a publicly accessible database and ensure border officials have access to information on high-risk individuals who are attempting to travel. - The Canada Border Service Agency (CBSA) adjusted hours of service at 35 land ports of entry across Canada to align with the U.S. and enhance overall security for both countries. - Updated regulations to strengthen authorities to cancel temporary resident documents, giving immigration and border services officers explicit authority to cancel electronic travel authorizations (eTAs) and temporary resident visas (TRVs) on a case-by-case basis, including when: there is a change in a person's status or circumstances makes them inadmissible or no longer eligible to hold the document (for example, the person provided false information, has a criminal history or is deceased); an officer is not satisfied that someone will leave Canada by the end of their authorized period of stay; the document is lost, stolen, destroyed or abandoned.
+This freed up Canadian and U.S. border officers to focus on higher-risk activity - up to 8,000 labour days saved per year for U.S. Customs and Border officers along the Canada-U.S. border. - S Flagpoling occurs when foreign nationals already in Canada go to the U.S. and come back into Canada to get a work or study permit at a port of entry faster than they could otherwise. - Enhanced visa screening since June 2024 has resulted in a significant drop in illegal border crossings from Canada to the U.S. that continue to decrease; actions taken so far have decreased southbound apprehensions by 99% as of March 2025 since the height in June 2024 (down to 39 persons apprehended from 3,437 persons apprehended). - The High-Risk Child Sex Offender Database Act is in force, which allows the Royal Canadian Mounted Police (RCMP) to establish a publicly accessible database.
+Once implemented, the database will be a searchable, public facing website populated by information that has already been disclosed through existing provincial and territorial notification systems. - The Canada Border Service Agency (CBSA) adjusted hours of service at 35 land ports of entry across Canada to align with the U.S. and enhance overall security for both countries. - Updated regulations to strengthen authorities to cancel temporary resident documents, giving immigration and border services officers explicit authority to cancel electronic travel authorizations (eTAs) and temporary resident visas (TRVs) on a case-by-case basis, including when: there is a change in a person's status or circumstances makes them inadmissible or no longer eligible to hold the document (for example, the person provided false information, has a criminal history or is deceased); an officer is not satisfied that someone will leave Canada by the end of their authorized period of stay; the document is lost, stolen, destroyed or abandoned.